Skip to content

 2. It’s also important to realize that there are many different jobs that one can get with a PhD in physics, and only some of them require the kind of deep thinking and studying that most people associate with getting a PhD admission degree.
 For example, if you want to be a university professor, then your main goal will be to do research in some area of physics and publish papers about that research.
 That will require many hours per day of intense thought about the subject matter (which can be fun if you love the subject matter).
 If, however, you want to work in an industrial lab, or as an applied physicist at a national lab.

-What can you do with a PhD in Physics?
+What Can You Do With a PhD in Physics?

 A PhD in Physics can be used in many ways and is often the first step to a career in research.
 However, as you might already know, research jobs are highly competitive.
 Many physics PhDs end up in academia after graduation, but many careers outside of academia take advantage of your degree.